grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 value to use whenever it gets a config update.

-Because the notification object is passed to the subchannel only at creation time, which means that the LB policy must decide whether to inject its own notification object at that time.
+Because the notification object is passed to the subchannel only at creation time, the LB policy must decide whether to inject its own notification object at that time.
 If an LB policy initially wants to just use the default value from the channel, it would need to proxy that value from the original notification object that was passed down from the channel.

 Note that this approach assumes that Java and Go have switched to a model where there is only one address per subchannel, as per [A61].